 There are six ramps, providing access to the Museum, located outside the building.
 Transport-style wheelchairs are available on loan from the Coat Check, on a first-come-first-served basis for use within the museum.

-All floors of the Museum can be reached by elevator (located in the lobby, beside the Information Desk).
+All floors of the Museum can be reached by elevator (located in the lobby).
 Wheelchair-accessible washrooms are located on every floor.

 There are some areas on the third floor of the Museum that are not wheelchair or scooter accessible.
 These include the upstairs portion of the Grand Hotel in Old Town, the lumber mill in the industries area and Captain George Vancouver’s HMS Discovery.

 There are also a few places in the Museum’s galleries where larger-than-standard-size scooters cannot be manoeuvered.